afiore/website/blog/2020-11-02-acls-in-tapir.md

 }
 ```

-This might look okay in a small codebase like ours, but it will probably not fly on a large
+This might look okay in a small code-base like ours, but it will probably not fly on a large
 one, as the boilerplate and the nesting of helper functions like `userOrApiError` will increase as
 our cross-cutting concerns become more complex and involved.

-Lukily, the authors of Tapir have recently come up with a nicer pattern to handle common logic such as
+Luckily for us, the authors of Tapir have recently come up with a nicer pattern to handle common logic such as
 authentication and authorisation.
 This revolves around the notion of partially defined endpoints which can combine
 an input/output description with some server logic: